QuentinRa/blog.quentinra.dev/proj/tests/index.md

   before logout?)

-As a programmer, you should use some constants or enum instead of writing magic constants like ``"a value"`` or `5` in your code, as MOST peoples do.
+As a programmer, you should use some constants or create an enum instead of writing magic constants like ``"a value"`` or `5` in your code, as MOST peoples do.
-You can also use named argument, if your language allows you to.
+You can also use named arguments instead of constants, if your language allows you to.

 Remember the rules